JackJPowell/hass-kub/README.md

 ## Options

 Under the configure menu, you will find a single option to combine waste water usage and cost data into the water statistics.
 This is directed at those of us who only have a single point of water service and waste water is calculated via water consumption.
 This allows the statistics to better represent the total water cost for your residence.
 Even with this option enabled you will still have unique water and waste water summary sensors.

+## Considerations

+In an effort to improve startup times, you may notice upon restart that your KUB sensors are listed as _Unknown_.
+This is expected as usage/cost data retrieval has been delayed until after Home Assistant startup has completed.
+This delay significantly improves start times for the KUB integration.

 ## Your Support